 The National Commission on Fiscal Responsibility and Reform meets behind closed doors trying to decide the fate of Social Security.
 It could recommend deep cuts to Social Security – and justify those cuts by saying that it’s necessary to reduce the deficit.
 Social Security has not contributed one dime to the federal deficit – it actually has a surplus of $2.6 trillion today.
 Social Security belongs to the people who have worked hard and paid taxes to the program.
 It should not be cut to reduce the deficit.
 The retirement age has already been raised from 65 to 66, and it will go to 67 in 2022.
 Some in Congress want to raise it to 70.
 That would cut benefits by 20 percent!

-Take Action Now: Tell Congress: No Social Security cuts.
+What we want: No Social Security cuts.
 No retirement age increase.
 No risky privatization schemes.
-Also urge them to repeal the unfair Social Security offsets that threaten the retirement security of far too many educators, police, firefighters, and other public employees.
+We also want them to repeal the unfair Social Security offsets that threaten the retirement security of far too many educators, police, firefighters, and other public employees.

 Other Ways to Get Involved: